nicolaibach/prettier-plugin-liquid/README.md

 ## Usage

 > Plugins are automatically loaded if you have them installed in the same node_modules directory where prettier is located.
-Plugin package names must start with @prettier/plugin- or prettier-plugin- or @<scope>/prettier-plugin- to be registered.
 >
 > –– https://prettier.io/docs/en/plugins.html#using-plugins